 Equipment: Brød & Taylor Folding Proofer, stand mixer (optional), rolling pin, 8½ x 4½” / 21.5 x 11.5 cm loaf pan, and 8” x 12” / 30 x 50 cm parchment.

 Mix first 4 ingredients: In a medium bowl, or the stand mixer bowl, mix the yeast with milk and sugar and about a quarter of the flour.

 Make the Main Dough:

 By hand: Combine butter with ingredients in the bowl and mix.
-Add the egg and salt and combine well.
-Gradually add the flour until it is evenly incorporated.
+Then add the egg and salt and combine well.
+Gradually add the rest of the flour until it is evenly incorporated.
 Turn dough onto lightly floured surface and knead until smooth, about 8 minutes.